happycollision/jekyll.happycollision.com/_posts/2014-03-22-the-importance-of-comments.md

 ---
-title: "//The Importance of Comments
+title: "//The Importance of Comments"
 layout: post
 date: 2014-03-22
 ---